-Further provisions to Article 6.3 sub 8 BA EER; Article 6.3 sub 8 MA EER
+Further provisions to Article 6.3 sub 8 BA EER; Article 6.3 sub 8 BSc GS EER; Article 6.3 sub 8 MA EER

 - 1. The bachelor's or master's examination is awarded the designation 'Cum Laude' if the student has given evidence of exceptional skills during exams of the programme. - 2.
 By exceptional skills (as referred to in paragraph 1) is meant that: - all exams are passed without any resit, and - the unrounded and weighted average mark achieved is eight or higher, in addition to which no mark is lower than six, and - the bachelor or master thesis is graded with eight or higher. - 3.
 If a student does not pass every module exam (including the final work) in the first sitting, the passing result will be registered as a resit, which makes a Cum Laude graduation impossible.